 Starfield traits

 You can pick up to three Starfield traits when creating your Spacefarer.
 Similar to Fallout: New Vegas, each trait in Starfield offers a benefit but comes with a negative effect.
 Todd Howard revealed in the Constellation Questions YouTube video that players aren’t necessarily stuck with the traits after picking them and that each trait will have a quest attached to it so you can remove it.
-Choosing some faction-specific traits will prevent you from picking ones that align you with rival groups.
-So far we’ve seen 17 different traits, but not all of the associated descriptions.

 Certain traits will allow you to have different Starfield NPC interactions and can even align you with the various Starfield factions, so these choices could have a huge influence on each playthrough.
+It also seems that your choice of traits will affect your interactactions with the various Starfield factions in the game’s campaign.
+Choosing some faction-specific traits will prevent you from picking ones that align you with rival groups.

 Here are all the Starfield traits: